sylv/micro/README.md

 1. Install `git`, `docker` and `docker-compose`
 2. Download the files in this repository, `git clone https://github.com/sylv/micro.git`
 3. Copy the example configs to the current directory, `cp ./micro/example/* ./`
-4. Fill out `.microrc`, `Caddyfile` and `docker-compose.yml`. **It is extremely important you read through each of the 3 files and make sure you understand what they do.** Specifically, `.microrc` contains a secret that handles authentication, if it is not a secure random string everyone can sign in as anyone they want without a password.
+4. Fill out `.microrc.yaml`, `Caddyfile` and `docker-compose.yml`. **It is extremely important you read through each of the 3 files and make sure you understand what they do.** Specifically, `.microrc.yaml` contains a secret that handles authentication, if it is not a secure random string everyone can sign in as anyone they want without a password.
 5. Run `docker-compose up -d` to start the database and micro.
 6. Get the startup invite by doing `docker-compose logs micro` and copying the invite URL that should be somewhere towards the end of the log.
 Go to that URL to create the first account.